mitmedialab/prg-raise-playground/extensions/README.md

 This document will be most helpful for people doing more complex development, like:
 - Adding UI to extensions
 - Writing tests for extensions
-- Porting old extensions to the new Extension Framework methodology
+- Porting vanilla Javascript extensions to the use the newer Typescript Extension Framework
-- Working on the Extension Framework itself
+- Working on the Typescript Extension Framework itself

 ## Anatomy of an Extension Directory